PartyDAO/party-protocol/docs/crowdfund.md

 ### Extra Parameters

 The `contribute()` function accepts a delegate parameter, which will be the user's initial delegate when they mint their voting power in the governance party.
 Future contributions (even 0-value contributions) can change the initial delegate.
-Contribute can be called It is valid to call `contribute()` with `0` value even after the crowdfund expires or ends in order to update a user's chosen delegate.
+It is valid to call `contribute()` with `0` value even after the crowdfund expires or ends in order to update a user's chosen delegate.

 The `contribute()` function accepts a `gateData` parameter, which will be passed to the gatekeeper a party has chosen (if any).
 If there is a gatekeeper in use, this arbitrary data must be used by the gatekeeper to prove that the contributor is allowed to participate.